 EVEX encoding provides a bit-field to encode data broadcast for some load-op instructions, i.e., instructions that load data from memory and perform some computational or data movement operation.
 A source element from memory can be broadcasted (repeated) across all the elements of the effective source operand (up to 16 times for a 32-bit data element, up to 8 times for a 64-bit data element).
-This is useful when we want to reuse the same scalar operand for all the operations in a vector instruction.
+This is useful when reusing the same scalar operand for all the operations in a vector instruction.
+Note that some processors may perform multiple loads of the source element and thus software should not rely on atomicity of the data being broadcast (e.g., when the source element is simultaneously modified by another logical processor).

 Broadcast is only enabled on instructions with an element size of 32 bits or 64 bits.
 Byte and word instructions do not support embedded broadcast.

 The functionality of data broadcast is expressed as a curly-braces-enclosed decorator following the last register/memory operand in the Intel assembly syntax.